chipxsd/stream-based-sync/stream-based-sync.md

 ![fig.12 - Stream of Events](./images/fig-12-stream-of-events.png "fig. 12 - Stream of Events")

+{ fig.12 - a tape of events having "ON" and "OFF" values and a phone at the end with a happy face 😁 on the screen and a lit lightbulb }

 Cold _Light Switch_ clients, those are the clients that have never been synced with the server, will get updated as soon as they establish a connection and receive their first event.
 We had already learned, this